Maze Generator — Help

 1. Preset: grid/canvas presets (e.g. Fine detail, 15×15, Auto fit viewport, Print ready); save/load icons export or import this section as JSON.

-2. Canvas tab: Auto (fit viewport) or manual Width (px) and Height (px) (32–4096).
+2. Canvas tab: Auto (fit viewport) sizes the canvas to the workspace; uncheck it to edit Width (px) and Height (px) (32–4096) and optional Lock aspect ratio.

 3. Cell size tab: Define grid by Cell size (cell size in px, wall thickness) or Rows & columns (rows, cols).